lhb0803/NomadCoders/Fullstack/Airbnb/README.md

 ## 14.9 Permissions
 * you should ask for request object explicitly to strawberry
 * in `schema.py`, specify `permission_classes` in certain `strawberry.field()`

+## 14.10 Code Challenge
+* Mutation which allows user to create room
+    * divide and conquer